|My Favourite Planet > English > People > |

 National Archaeological Museum, Naples.

-Hermes depicted on part of an Archaic relief thought to show the
+Hermes depicted on a fragmentary Archaic relief thought to show the

 myth of the Judgement of Paris, from the Siphian Treasury, Delphi.